BenWibking/acme-emulator/README.md

 ## Installation

 Clone this git repository.
-Then install all required Python packages with
+It is recommended to create a new virtual environment for ACME (Python 3.7+ is *required* for using ACME).
+Then install all required Python packages:
 ```
+conda create -n acme python=3.7
+conda activate acme
 pip install -r requirements.txt
 ```